 White-beaked dolphins are endemic to the North Atlantic Ocean, where they inhabit high-latitude temperate and cold-water regions as far north as the pack-ice and as far south as France and Cape Cod.
 Their scientific name, Lagenorhynchus albirostris, refers to the white (albi-) beak (rostrum) which is one of their most characteristic features (though the beaks of some individuals are grey).

-Caroline has carried out distribution surveys and photo-identification work on white-beaked dolphins along the North Sea coast of Aberdeen, in the Minch on the west coast of Scotland and in the waters of Iceland.
+Caroline has carried out distribution surveys and photo-identification work on white-beaked dolphins along the North Sea coast of Aberdeen, and in the Minch on the west coast of Scotland.
 In the North Sea, data on white-beaked dolphins have been collected as part of ongoing work on Aberdeen’s cetacean community (see Aberdeen cetaceans).
 In the Minch, Caroline coordinated a dedicated survey during 2007 aimed at determining the current distribution and status of white-beaked dolphins in the region and establishing the feasibility of this region as a long-term study site.

 Harries, O.R., Weir, C., Calderan, S., van Geel, N., Shrimpton, J. and Gordon, J. (2012).
 The role of spatial modelling in the potential management of a priority Scottish cetacean species, the white-beaked dolphin (Lagenorhynchus albirostris).
 26th European Cetacean Society Conference, Galway (Ireland), 26th-28th March 2012.